browserengineering/book/book/chrome.md

 self.previous_word = text
 ```

-Note that I've added a new field here, `previous_word`, to keep track
+Note that I needed a new field here, `previous_word`, to keep track of
-of the previous word in the current line.
+the previous word in the current line.
+So we'll need to initialize it
+later.

 Now let's think about what happens when we reach the end of the line.
-The current code calls `flush`, which does a lot of stuff, like
+The current code calls `flush`, which does stuff like positioning text
-positioning text and clearing the `line` field.
-We don't want to do
+and clearing the `line` field.
+We don't want to do all that---we just
-all that---we just want to create a new `LineLayout` object.
-So let's
+want to create a new `LineLayout` object.
+So let's use a different
-use a different method for that:
+method for that:

 ``` {.python indent=12}
 if self.cursor_x + w > WIDTH - HSTEP:
     self.new_line()
 ```

-This `new_line` method can be pretty simple, since it isn't doing any
-layout stuff:
+This `new_line` method just creates a new line and resets some fields:

 ``` {.python indent=4}
 def new_line(self):